weyoss/redis-smq/README.md

 * **[Multiplexing](/docs/multiplexing.md)**: A feature which allows message handlers to use a single redis connection to dequeue and consume messages.
 * **[HTTP API](https://github.com/weyoss/redis-smq-monitor)**: an HTTP interface is provided to interact with the MQ.
 * **[Web UI](https://github.com/weyoss/redis-smq-monitor-client)**: RedisSMQ can be managed also from your web browser.
-* **[Logging](https://github.com/weyoss/redis-smq-common/blob/master/docs/logs.md)**: Comes with a built-in JSON logger.
-But you can also use your own logger instance.
+* **[Logging](https://github.com/weyoss/redis-smq-common/blob/master/docs/logs.md)**: RedisSMQ comes with a built-in JSON logger, but can also use your application logger.
 * **[Configurable](/docs/configuration.md)**: Many options and features can be configured.
-* **Both redis & ioredis clients are supported**: RedisSMQ can be configured to use either `redis` or `ioredis` to connect to Redis server.
-* **Rigorously tested**: With 100+ tests and code coverage no less than 80%.
+* **[Supports Multiple Redis clients](/docs/configuration.md)**: Depending on your preferences, RedisSMQ can use either [node-redis v3](https://github.com/redis/node-redis/tree/v3.1.2), [node-redis v4](https://github.com/redis/node-redis), or [ioredis](https://github.com/luin/ioredis).
-* **Highly optimized**: Strongly-typed and implemented using pure callbacks, with small memory footprint and no memory leaks.
+* **[Highly optimized](https://lgtm.com/projects/g/weyoss/redis-smq/context:javascript)**: Strongly-typed and implemented using pure callbacks, with small memory footprint and no memory leaks.
 See [callbacks vs promises vs async/await benchmarks](http://bluebirdjs.com/docs/benchmarks.html).

 ### RedisSMQ Use Case: Multi-Queue Producers & Multi-Queue Consumers